SINTEF Energy Research: Annual report 2016

 These centres are important because they are long-term initiatives designed to ensure that we develop robust skills and expertise in fields that are crucial to Norway in its role as an energy nation.
 Together with our research partners throughout Norway and in Europe, we intend to use these eight-year initiatives to generate new research, innovations and jobs linked to tomorrow's energy systems.
 They will contribute towards a smart and knowledge-based green transition and generate technologies for a better society.
 This is a big responsibility.

 Two of the FME centres, BIGCCS and Cedren, both launched in 2009, held their concluding conferences in 2016.
 BIGCCS and Cedren have conducted research into carbon management, and environmental design and renewable energy, respectively.
-In total, they have contributed to the education of an impressive number of students, the publication of several hundred scientific articles, and the development of many tens of innovations.
+In total, they have contributed to the education of an impressive number of students, the publication of several hundred scientific articles, and the development of many innovations.
 Furthermore, research results from the centres have been applied in the energy sector, and the centres have contributed to new research projects addressing new research challenges.

 You can read all about this and more in our Annual Report.
 Good reading!